I have been asking for a Cricut for about two years now and needed my own Cricut Tips for Beginners so I started taking notes.

 2. Go to Design.Cricut.Com and Sign Up

 3. Make your first Cricut tutorial card (Enjoy Card) to learn how it works!
-It will walk your through set up.
+It will walk you through setup.
 It shows you how to cute and write using your machine!
 It is a really good first tutorial that will start to get you comfortable with your machine.

 4. If you choose to not use the USB cord to connect it when making this, you can turn on the power on your Cricut and connect it to Bluetooth.